 In December 2010, after 42 years of operations, CPU's NHS funding was withdrawn.
 As a result, we have had to re-evaluate our funding base.
-To continue to operate, we must raise at least £100,000 every year, enabling our psychotherapists to offer support to all those who need it.
-We have been fortunate enough to secure some funding from the UK's Big Lottery Fund until 2018, but we still need to raise at least £60,000 every year.
+To continue to operate, we must raise at least £140,000 every year, enabling our psychotherapists to offer support to all those who need it.
+We were fortunate enough to secure some funding from the UK's Big Lottery Fund until 2018, but that funding has now come to an end.

 We are running an ongoing fundraising campaign encouraging our friends, supporters and wider community to support our operations.
 To make a difference to our work today, please visit our donation page.